-- The application may request enrollment of the pupil in a specific school or program within the school district. - A pupil may enroll in a school in the school district of enrollment in the school year immediately following the approval of the transfer application. - A school district of enrollment shall establish a period of time to provide priority enrollment for pupils residing in the school district prior to accepting transfer applications. - The school district of residence in which the pupil resides or a school district of enrollment to which a pupil has applied to attend may prohibit the transfer of the pupil or limit the number of pupils who transfer if the governing board of the district determines that the transfer would negatively impact a court-ordered or voluntary desegregation plan, the racial and ethnic balance of the district. - A resident pupil who is enrolled in one of the district's schools shall not be required to submit an application in order to remain enrolled. - Pupils applying for a transfer shall be assigned priority for approval as follows: - a.
+- The school district of residence in which the pupil resides or a school district of enrollment to which a pupil has applied to attend may prohibit the transfer of the pupil or limit the number of pupils who transfer if the governing board of the district determines that the transfer would negatively impact a court-ordered or voluntary desegregation plan, the racial and ethnic balance of the district. - A resident pupil who is enrolled in one of the district's schools shall not be required to submit an application in order to remain enrolled. - Pupils applying for a transfer shall be assigned priority for approval as follows: - a.
 First priority for the siblings of children who already attend the desired school. - b.
 If the number of pupils who request a particular school exceeds the number of spaces available at that school, a lottery shall be conducted until all available spaces are filled. - Initial applications for transfer to a school within a school district of enrollment shall not be approved if the transfer would require displacement from the desired school of any other pupil who resides within the attendance area of that school or is currently enrolled in that school. - A pupil approved for a transfer to a school district of enrollment shall be deemed to have fulfilled the residency requirements for school attendance. - Exception of Fundamental Schools: Parents/Guardians and/or employees must follow district lottery procedures for registration.

-FOSTER AND HOMELESS YOUTH
+FOSTER, HOMELESS AND MILITARY YOUTH

-AB 490 FOSTER LIAISON:
+AB 490 FOSTER YOUTH LIAISON: